carlag-raft/raft-exercise/README.md

 Day 1
 Time: 1.5 hours
 Required Attendees: Product Manager, Product Owner, Stakeholders, and Development Team
-Goal: Provide an overview of the project
+Goal: Provide an overview of the project, what is the project going to do

 1. Introductions (30 minutes) - Everyone introduces themselves and briefly describes a professional success
 2. Product Vision (30 minutes) - what is the background, project description, Product Owner and client describe why we are revamping a legacy system into a new web based application